-Barry J Fenchak – Chemical Engineering ’84, MBA ’91
+Barry J Fenchak – Engineering ’84, MBA ’91

 I left the small mining community of Ebensburg, Pennsylvania to attend Penn State in 1980.
-After completing my Bachelor of Science in Chemical Engineering in 1984, I worked in the chemical and pharmaceutical industry as a Process/Production Engineer and Production Manager.
-At the same time I enrolled in the Master of Business Administration (MBA) program at Smeal College of Business and opened an investment management and financial advisory practice in State College.
+After completing my BS in Chemical Engineering in 1984, I worked in the chemical and pharmaceutical industry as a Process Engineer and Production Manager.
+In 1991 I completed the Master of Business Administration (MBA) program at Smeal College of Business and opened an investment management and financial advisory practice in State College.

 I am a licensed Registered Investment Advisor and Securities Principal, and work with individuals, families, and businesses to develop, implement, and manage investment and financial strategies.
-From 1996-2016 I served as an Adjunct Professor at Penn State, teaching undergraduate courses in personal and corporate finance (FIN 108 and 301), as well as accounting principles (ACCT 211).
+From 1996-2016, I served as an Adjunct Instructor at Penn State teaching undergraduate courses in personal and corporate finance (FIN 108 and 100), as well as accounting principles (ACCT 211).

-Among Penn State’s greatest current challenges and shortcomings are:
+Among Penn State’s greatest current challenges are:

 - The highest in-state tuition, by far, of any of the Big Ten’s 13 public universities.

 - The plummeting of PSU’s academic standing in the Big Ten – from 4th place to 10th place, and still dropping.

 - The suffocating costs of administrative waste and largess which, along with PSU’s exponential growth in long-term debt, is loaded onto the backs of our students and their families.

 These issues, and others, are all related, and are symptomatic of a lack of responsible governance and a lack of focus on Penn State’s core missions.
 They must be addressed, sooner rather than later.